Legal writer at TermsFeed.

 The CPRA adds contractors to the types of organizations that must comply with its rules.

-Under the CPRA, contractors, businesses, service providers, and third parties must all make sure that they inform California consumers of their privacy rights, let them know how they handle their personal information, respond to consumer requests in a timely manner, and make sure that they keep the information they collect secure.
+Under the CPRA's amendments, contractors, businesses, service providers, and third parties must all make sure that they inform California consumers of their privacy rights, let them know how they handle their personal information, respond to consumer requests in a timely manner, and make sure that they keep the information they collect secure.

 Privacy by Design and the CPRA